MaiTra10/prjctVes/README.md

 More notably, prjctVes incorporates a custom-built REST API, which you can explore in more detail [here](https://github.com/MaiTra10/prjctVes-API).

-The inspiration for this project stems from my daily routine of manually checking both stock prices and CS:GO item values.
+The inspiration for this project stemmed from my daily routine of manually checking both stock prices and CS:GO item values.
 I recognized that this was an area for automation and figured why not simplify this process for myself and others by delivering comprehensive data with a single Discord command.

 ### :thinking: How to Use